Boughton Aluph

 Boughton Aluph (pronounced Bawton Alluf) is a village and civil parish in the Borough of Ashford in Kent, England, and is about 5 miles (8 km) north of Ashford on the A251 road.
 There are two villages within the parish: Boughton Aluph itself, and Boughton Lees.
 Boughton Corner is a small hamlet within the parish, further east on the A28 road.
+At its south-western end, the parish also contains part of the built up area of Ashford.
+The parish shared a grouped parish council with the neighbouring parish of Eastwell.
+In 2011 the parish had a population of 2490.

-The civil parish shares its council with the smaller locality of Eastwell.
+Toponymy

 The place-name 'Boughton Aluph' is first attested as 'Boltune' in the Domesday Book of 1086, as 'Boctune' in the related Domesday Monachorum, and as 'Botun Alou' in the Close Rolls of 1237.
-'Boughton' means 'town or settlement where beeches grew'; the village was held by one Alulf in 1211-12, the name being a variant of the Old German 'Adalulf'.
+'Boughton' means 'town or settlement where beeches grew'; the village was held by one Alulf in 1211–12, the name being a variant of the Old German 'Adalulf'.

 Amenities

 There are three places of worship: